It’s getting to that time of year for reflections on the year almost past.

 Learners First publications have now published a book of 32 of my song lyrics, drawn from my first five albums and entitled Hold on: Selected lyrics 20014-2014.
 It is available in three formats, all costing £5:

-– Printed edition, 44 pages, fully illustrated in colour – I will have copies at gigs etc. or you can order them online.
+– Printed edition, 44 pages, fully illustrated in colour – I will have copies at gigs etc. or you can .
 If you order online you need to pay postage, but you get a free download of Rue Mouffetard!

 – There is also a fully illustrated ebook edition on the Apple ibooks store.
 This version additionally contains links to songs and videos.